 What is it with chronic severe asthma, self esteem, self doubt or self worthiness?
 Why do we tend to hide or downplay our disease or the severity of our symptoms?
 Why do we delay seeking emergency medical care when it’s so obviously indicated?

 I can’t tell you how many people write to me in the midst of a bad asthma flare.
-They’ll tell me that their peak flows and and O2 sats are super low, and that they’re following their asthma action plans to the T and everything they’re supposed to, but they don’t know if they should seek medical attention.
+They’ll tell me that their peak flows and and O2 sats are super low, and that they’re following their asthma action plans to the T, doing everything they’re supposed to, but they don’t know if they should seek medical attention.
 They’ll often tell me that while their breathing is labored and/or their asthma isn’t responding to medications, that they’re unsure if their flare up is severe enough to warrant a visit to the doctors office or a trip to the Emergency room.
 Some feel that seeking emergency care for their asthma is a waste of time because they’ll just be given the same medications they’re already taking and sent on their way.
-Others will say they hesitate going to the hospital for fear of over burdening the staff or being ridiculed for what they perceive as “only asthma”.
-Many will only seek medical care they are ordered by the their doctors.
+Others will say they hesitate going to the hospital for fear of not being taken seriously or possibly being ridiculed for what the medical staff might perceive as “just asthma”.
+Many will only seek medical care if they are ordered to do so by their doctors.
 To that I say, WTF???

 My good friend and Pulmonologist, Dr Sally Wenzel, along with a couple of her patients who echo these sentiments, recently wrote an editorial on this topic, which you can view here.
 Every person living with chronic asthma and the medical people who take care of them should read it.

 Going forward, educate yourself as much as you can about your type of asthma and how best to treat and manage it.
 Know your body and your limits in dealing with bad exacerbations, and NEVER, EVER, doubt for even a millisecond that you are not worthy of medical intervention for your breathing problems.
 Say this often and say it loud, I AM WORTHY!